StRobertCHSCS/final-project-james_zhang_arcade/README.md

 Everytime you bring a ball to the other side, your score will be increased by 1.

 ## Functionality and Limitations
--Can only use A and D keys to control character
+- Can only use A and D keys to control character
--Game is easy
+- Game is easy
--Game is laggy
+- Game is laggy

 # Screen Mockups
 - Overview of The Game's General Design